Sayyat/next-i18n-auth/docs/automation.md

    ];
    ```

-2. **Run `gulp generate-templates`**:
+2. **Run `smart-i18n generate-templates`**:

-* After adding these dynamic error codes to the list, run the `gulp generate-templates` command to scan the source code
+* After adding these dynamic error codes to the list, run the `smart-i18n generate-templates` command to scan the source code
   and automatically add these new keys to the translation files (e.g., `en.json`, `kk.json`, `ru.json`).

 3. **Manual Translation**: